johnstonbl01/clementinejs/versions/standard.md

 ![c9 Setup Image 02](/clementinejs/img/docs_c9_clemjs_setup02.png)

-	Copy the Application URL.
+Click on the application URL and choose `Copy`.
 This the URL for the application.
 Most often, this follows the pattern `https://projectname-username.c9.io/`.

 Note: make sure you copy the `/` at the end of the URL.

 ![c9 Setup Image 03](/clementinejs/img/docs_c9_clemjs_setup03.png)